Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Theron was silent for a moment.
 Slavery was something he rarely talked about, or thought about.
 Romans prided themselves in seeking an enlightened, civilized and free world for humankind.
 And he knew they engaged in a more enlightened slavery, because it was needed.
 They relied on slavery to run their empire, including their military and police operations and to produce their wealth.

 “The Roman system of laws is one thing for Roman citizens, and another thing for us, the Greeks,” offered Theron.
-“And the same thing applies to the Jews in Judah.
+“And the same thing applies to the Jews in Judea.
 Ever since they were conquered by Alexander they have not been able to live under their own laws.
-And now they’re ruled by the Romans, the Jewish Herod Antipas, as the tetrarch of Galilee installed by Rome.”
+And now they’re ruled by the Romans, and the Jewish Herod Antipas, as the tetrarch of Galilee installed by Rome.”

 “But now there is a challenge to that arrangement and that led to the slaughter of all babies under two years old.
-Because he feared a Jewish prophecy that a peacemaker and savior would be born there in Bethlehem.”
+Because Herod feared a Jewish prophecy that a peacemaker and savior would be born there in Bethlehem.”

 “Your dream, Stephanus, appears to be our best hope.
 But how can it be”?

-The spirit said “Because it is my will.”
+The Spirit said “Because it is my will.”

-That night at supper, Stephanus asked his father Nikea about it.
 “Why do we have slaves, father?
 I mean why do so many Greeks have slaves?
 And now, why are so many Greeks slaves?
 If slaves could vote would things be different?”

 Normally Nikea and Theano didn’t like such subjects at the dinner table.
 But Stephanus had appeared troubled for the last few days and Theano had overheard some of Theron’s lessons.
 So finally Stephanus’s father Nikea spoke up.